TufayelLUS/LinkedIn-CV-Downloader/README.md

 # LinkedIn CV Downloader
 A GUI-based(Graphical User Interface) Python automation software for downloading bulk LinkedIn CV from a list of profile links.
 Automation makes our lives easier.
-With this open source Python based software, you'll have the ability to automatically download CV of different LinkedIn profiles in a folder organized by their usernames.
-LinkedIn automatic CV downloader executable file is compiled for your easier convenience too that you can download from here.
+With this open source Python based software, you'll have the ability to automatically download CV of different LinkedIn profiles in a folder organized by their usernames.<br>LinkedIn automatic CV downloader executable file is compiled for your easier convenience too that you can download from <a href="https://github.com/TufayelLUS/LinkedIn-CV-Downloader/tree/main/Executable">here</a>.

 # Interface Presentation
 The main screen will look like this:<br><br>